I tried deploying an AI agent to AgentCore using AgentCore CLI

 • AWS CDK-based infrastructure deployment (agentcore deploy)

-• Adding resources like Memory, Gateway, Identity, Evaluator via agentcore add
+• Adding resources like Memory, Gateway, Identity, and Evaluator with agentcore add

 Differences from Starter Toolkit

-Before AgentCore CLI appeared, there was a Python-based tool called Bedrock AgentCore Starter Toolkit.
+Before the AgentCore CLI appeared, there was already the Bedrock AgentCore Starter Toolkit (Python-based).

 https://github.com/aws/bedrock-agentcore-starter-toolkit